SupreetTarwarkar/Microsoft-Fabric-Learning-Journey/Projects/HR-Attrition/README-PROJECT.md

 ### Home Page

-The Home page provides an introduction to the HR Attrition dashboard and separates the analysis into two major areas:
+The Home page introduces the HR Attrition project and organizes the dashboard into two major analytical sections.

 **Overview**